okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 ### Caveats

 - Email templates must be under 64 KB.
 This is approximately 65,000 single-byte characters for all text, HTML, and CSS characters in the template.
-UTF-8 characters can be as large as 4 bytes each, so fewer characters are accepted.
+UTF-8 characters can be as large as 4 bytes each, so we accept fewer characters.

 - Okta supports only inline CSS.